davekinkead/thesis/chapters/06-states-of-nature/lit-review.md

 Boonin-Vail, David.
 1994.
 Thomas Hobbes and the science of moral virtue.
 Cambridge: Cam- bridge University Press.

 ## Slomp, Gabriella, and Manfredi La Manna.
 1996.
-Hobbes, Harsanyi and the edge of the
+Hobbes, Harsanyi and the edge of theabyss.
-abyss.
 Canadian Journal of Politial Science 29: 47–70.

 Advocates for a chicken game.